 Need More Help?

-When you subscribe to our Company Secretary Service, Sprintlaw will become your Registered Agent and a dedicated lawyer will take care of managing all of your company’s ASIC-related paperwork, including annual reviews and statements.
+We understand that managing your own ASIC compliance can be a hassle and time‐consuming.
+Sprintlaw can take care of this for you.
+When you subscribe to our Company Secretary Service, we become your Registered Agent, and a dedicated lawyer will manage all of your company’s ASIC-related paperwork, including annual reviews and statements.

 About Sprintlaw